Chaest/sd-webui-sc-loader/README.md

 ### Filters

 Any jinja2 filters can be added inside the `filters.py` file.
 Inside it is referenced the context at the state of the creation of the payload.
-It is mostly useful to access tags.
 A filter will be any function added in the dictionary returned by the `get_filters` function.
 You don't need to reload the app to reload the filters, they are always reloaded.